stoeps13/connections-doc/source/connectors/admin/c_outlook_addin_installing.md

 -   As part of the HCL Connections Component Pack \(v7.0 or later\)

+    !!! note
-    **Note:** Depending on product release schedules, the version of the Outlook Add-in available in Component Pack may be older than the version available as standalone.
+    Depending on product release schedules, the version of the Outlook Add-in available in Component Pack may be older than the version available as standalone.
 You can verify the versions within the [standalone docker image](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0085519&sys_kb_id=ecb956cedbb86014a45ad9fcd39619a8).
 If the standalone version is newer, follow the [Upgrading Component Pack Outlook Add-in with a Standalone docker image](t_ms_teams_update_websphere_for_sso.md) instructions.

 -   As a [standalone docker image](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0085519&sys_kb_id=ecb956cedbb86014a45ad9fcd39619a8) that can be deployed in your environment.